 Many smaller companies like my own purchase computer web servers that are monitored and supported 24 hours a day, 7 days a week.
 These servers are very reliable and there is always a crew on hand when things go wrong – as they will!
 Usually the supporting company will be alerted to faults and deal with them before you become aware of them.
 In addition, these experts are close to the server technology - usually Apache and a myriad of applications.
 These experts get informed of security patches and issues and are best placed to keep the server up-to-date, safe and reliable.

-Expect to pay about £10 per month for an average size business website and email.
+Expect to pay the equivalent of about £12 per month for an average size business website and email.